HasanBGIt/Smart-Methods-Tasks/README.md

 ## Electronics, Power & IoT Department Tasks

-- ✅ : implement a system using an Arduino to control three LEDs based on the input from three buttons – [Go to the Task](./Electronics,%20Power%20Department%20and%20IOT/Task-One)
+- ✅ : implement with an Arduino to control three LEDs based on the input from three buttons – [Go to the Task](./Electronics,%20Power%20Department%20and%20IOT/Task-One)

 ---